Here are a few aspects of Wisconsin English varieties that we are investigating:

 distribution: Mostly German-settled areas of Wisconsin, though the term has spread widely recently.

-details: While the term ‘bratwurst’ (or the shortened form, ‘brat’) was known only in German-settled areas as recently as the 1980s, the popularity of the food - and the term - has become widespread due to the success of Johnsonville Sausage’s Johnsonville Brats.
-The company is based in Johnsonville, Wisconsin.
+details: While the term bratwurst (or the shortened form, brat) was known only in German-settled areas as recently as the 1980s, the popularity of the food - and the term - has become widespread due to the success of Johnsonville Brats.
+The company is based in the town of Johnsonville in Sheboygan County, Wisconsin.

-distribution: Typically refers to Wisconsinites, but may be used by those outside the state
+distribution: Typically used by Wisconsinites, but may be used by those outside the state

 details: This was originally a pejorative term, but is no longer such.